cssdata/bugzilla/README.md

   * The default user/passwd is "bugzilla" / "bugzilla"!
 So, please don't forget to ssh into the container and change the default passwd

   # TODO
-  This is my very first docker.
+  * This is my very first docker.
 The image is based on ubuntu and gets quite big.
 There is probably quite some room for optimizations
+  * I just tested the container against our already existing mysql-database.
+I still have to test a new installation (empty database)